magenta-aps/mox/doc/user/installation.rst

 .. code-block:: bash

-   docker-compose exec mox bash -c "cd oio_rest; python -m coverage run -m xmlrunner"
+   docker-compose exec mox pytest oio_rest

 It contains all the required testing dependencies and permissions described in :ref:`Testing`. pgTAP is installed in the database via the